acend/quarkus-techlab/content/en/docs/09.0/91_opentelemetry.md

 Applications consisting of several microservices reduce the cohesion and complexity of single parts of applications massively.
 By enforcing a single responsibility principle on the application's architectural top layer the bottom-up vision brings a very clear image of what each part of a system does.
 On the other side the top-down vision of an application gets more complex.
 Handling errors across multiple microservices will become very frustrating and time consuming.
 This is very tracing comes in handy.

-## {{% param sectionnumber %}}.2: Distributed Tracing with Opentracing
+## {{% param sectionnumber %}}.2: Distributed Tracing with OpenTelemetry

-The [Opentracing](https://opentracing.io) project defines an API for distributed tracing in modern applications.
+The [OpenTelemetry](https://opentelemetry.io/) project defines an API for distributed tracing in modern applications.
 It defines a certain terminology or semantic specification to avoid language-specific concepts.

-### {{% param sectionnumber %}}.2.1: The OpenTracing Data Model
+### {{% param sectionnumber %}}.2.1: The OpenTelemetry's Tracing Data Model

-*Traces* in Opentracing are defined implicitly by their *Spans*.
+The data model in OpenTelemetry is quite similar to the OpenTracing model: *Traces* in OpenTelemetry are defined implicitly by their *Spans*.
 In particular, a *Trace* can be thought of as a directed acyclic graph (DAG) of *Spans*, where the edges between *Spans* are called *References*.

 For example, the following is an example *Trace* made up of 8 *Spans*: